-Some people with respiratory failure (see Respiratory Failure) need a mechanical ventilator (a machine that helps air get in and out of the lungs) to aid breathing.
+Some people with respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
+Conditions that block... read more need a mechanical ventilator (a machine that helps air get in and out of the lungs) to aid breathing.
 Mechanical ventilation can be lifesaving.

 Pushing air into the lungs under too much pressure or with too high a volume can overstretch the lungs and cause lung damage.
-Sometimes the fragile alveoli (small air sacs in the lungs) rupture, allowing air to accumulate around the lung and collapse it, a condition called pneumothorax (see Pneumothorax).
+Sometimes the fragile alveoli (small air sacs in the lungs) rupture, allowing air to accumulate around the lung and collapse it, a condition called pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more .
 To avoid these problems, doctors try to limit the volume and pressure of air delivered by the ventilator.
-On the other hand, too little pressure and volume may not move enough air in and out, causing the blood to become too acidic and letting the small airways and alveoli close.
+On the other hand, too little pressure and volume may not move enough air in and out, causing the level of carbon dioxide in the blood to become too high and letting the small airways and alveoli close.
 Doctors constantly monitor and adjust the frequency and size of breaths delivered by the ventilator and the ventilator pressure to strike a careful balance.

 Although most people undergoing mechanical ventilation need extra oxygen, too much oxygen actually can damage the lungs.
 Doctors monitor the person’s oxygen level to ensure that just the right amount is given.

-People undergoing mechanical ventilation, particularly with intubation of the trachea, may experience agitation, which can be controlled with sedating drugs, such as propofol, lorazepam, and midazolam, or opioids, such as morphine or fentanyl.
+People undergoing mechanical ventilation, particularly with intubation of the trachea, may have agitation, which doctors can control with sedating drugs, such as propofol, lorazepam, and midazolam, or opioids, such as morphine or fentanyl.
 These drugs can also help relieve breathlessness.

 When the trachea is intubated, bacteria from the nose and mouth can easily enter the lungs and cause serious infection.
 These infections must be diagnosed and treated as quickly as possible.